|Elliott Sound Products||Linear Power Supply Design|

 In reality, it is probably going to be quite OK with 4,700uF, and the loss of power is negligible in real terms.
 As stated above, continuous power will be reduced, but normal music signals will not have transients of sufficient duration to discharge the filter caps appreciably.
 Note that this does not apply to amplifiers that are used for sub-woofers, nor for Class-A amps.
 These will place a greater load on the supply, and on a more consistent basis.

 The manufacturers' ripple current rating is the maximum continuous ripple if the quoted life expectancy of the capacitor is to be achieved (usually 2000 hours, but 12000 to 26000 hours for some manufacturers).
-The ripple current rating is for the capacitor operating in an ambient of 85°C (or higher for high temperature types) and the maximum ripple current can be increased by up to 2.5 times as the operating temperature is reduced (2.5 times at 30°C), though going above about 1.5 times is risky because the ESR increases as the capacitor ages and causes more heat for the same ripple current. .
+The ripple current rating is determined in part by the ESR (equivalent series resistance) and the maximum rated operating temperature (typically 85°C, but higher for high temperature types).
+The maximum ripple current can be increased by up to 2.5 times as the operating temperature is reduced (2.5 times at 30°C), though going above about 1.5 times is risky because the ESR increases as the capacitor ages and causes more heat for the same ripple current. .
 Personally, I prefer not to exceed the quoted ripple current rating.

 Capacitors in power supplies feeding Class-A amps should be operated well within their ripple current rating.
 In a Class-AB amp, the maximum ripple is at maximum output which only occurs occasionally (if at all!).
 Occasional excursions up to or even above the maximum ripple current will not significantly affect the life of the capacitor.
-In a Class-A, however, the ripple is at a maximum whenever the amp is switched on.
+In a Class-A amp however, the ripple is at or close to the maximum whenever the amp is switched on.
 If the ripple current is at the maximum for the capacitor, the life expectancy would be 2000 hours (for the normal types).
 This equates to a life of less than 2 years if the amp is used for 3 hours a day.
+It may last much longer, but that would be good luck rather than good management.

-A formula for calculating ripple current would be very useful, but unfortunately (despite claims made in some articles I have read), it is almost entirely dependent on the series resistance provided by the incoming mains and the power transformer.
-Any formulae that do exist are only true for "sub-optimal" values of capacitance (in other words, the cap is too small to be useful).
+A formula for calculating ripple current would be very useful, but unfortunately (despite claims made in some articles I have read), it is almost entirely dependent on the series resistance provided by the incoming mains, the power transformer and rectifier diodes.
+Any formulae that do exist are only true for 'sub-optimal' values of capacitance (in other words, the cap is too small to be fully effective).
 The summary (below) has some guidelines that may be useful, but be aware that these are guidelines only - the final outcome has so many variables that it is impossible to give an accurate prediction of capacitor ripple current.

 |Value (uF)||Voltage||Size (mm)|